FrancescoPola/Response-div-stability-competitive-communities/README.md

 - Supplementary_info3.Rmd: Analysis of the results of the Empirical Dynamic Modelling used to calculate species interactions.

 - Symmetry and Magnitude.Rmd: contains an exploratory analysis looking at how magnitude  and symmetry (two dimensions of imbalance) change with species richness and distribution of species responses.

+- Window Analysis: window analysis used to investigate if the results are robust across the experiment and presented in the second half of the Supplementary Information document related to the main text

+- Temperature Response: Analysis used to check whether species in the community experiment responded as expected from the response surface experiment

 Data: Contains the datasets needed to reproduce the analysis.